shamshubham/forkify-application/README.md

 2. **Install Dependencies**:

-   Make sure you have Node.js and npm installed.
-Install the project dependencies by running:
+   Ensure you have Node.js and npm installed.
+Then, install the necessary dependencies:

    ```bash
    npm install